skillsit-hu/ws2024-s17-kr-training-module-f/README.md

 ### Fullscreen Mode

 - When the user clicks the fullscreen button, toggle the fullscreen view of the browser window.
-- While in fullscreen mode, if the user clicks the exit fullscreen button or presses the ESC key on the keyboard, the fullscreen view will end, and the browser will return to the normal web page view
+- While in fullscreen mode, if the user clicks the exit fullscreen button or presses the ESC key on the keyboard, the fullscreen view will end, and the browser will return to the normal web page view.

 ## Instructions to the Competitor